-We received a question from one of our readers.
-I am still waiting for my Work Permit from my Employer, but they told me I should start reporting to work for my training.
+We received a question from one of our readers concerning reporting to work and we want to share some insights into policies and your rights: I am still waiting for my Work Permit from my Employer, but they told me I should start reporting to work for my training.
 Is it okay for me to start my duty?

 A tip for all Dubai residents, in case you get employed, you should have your work documents processed by your employer before reporting to work.
 You are only allowed to work legally if you already have a work permit.